Statistics of Animal Use in Research and Teaching in Australia

 Humane Research Australia (HRA) works to ensure that animal experiments are continually under scrutiny in Australia.
 Part of our work in this area involves working each year to collate national statistics on animals used in research and teaching in Australia.

-The chart above shows an upward trend in the total number of animals used in research and teaching in Australia over the past ten years (2004 - 2013).
+The chart above shows an upward trend in the total number of animals used in research and teaching in Australia over the past eleven years of available statistics (2004 - 2014).

 View comprehensive details of the latest statistics of animal use in research and teaching in Australia here, or view our archive of statistics from the past ten years below: